evanchooly/mongo-java-driver/docs/reference/content/builders/aggregation.md

 count()
 ```

-This invocation defaults the field name to `count`, saving a bit on redundancy.
+This invocation defaults the field name to `count`.

 ### Bucket